Enhancing Large Language Model-Based Systems for End-to-End Circuit Analysis Problem Solving: Circuit Analysis Problem-Solving Framework Design

 \begin{itemize} \item [--] \textit{Incorrect Recognition of Source Polarities:} Circuit sources have defined polarities, which are indicated in circuit diagrams.
 For instance, a voltage source uses “+” and “–” signs to denote its positive and negative terminals, respectively.
 Similarly, the arrow in a current source indicates the direction of current flow, thereby establishing the source's polarity.
 In our preliminary tests, we observed that Gemini 2.5 Pro may fail to correctly recognize source polarities, sometimes interpreting them in reverse when the circuit diagram is provided directly.
 Consequently, if the source polarities are misinterpreted, the problem is unlikely to be solved correctly. \item [--] \textit{Hallucinations of Current Directions:} In some circuit diagrams, one or more currents may be labeled, showing their names and directions.
 For example, certain circuit problems may involve mesh current analysis, and the associated diagrams would include labeled mesh currents.
 In such cases, Gemini 2.5 Pro sometimes hallucinates the current directions, preventing it from solving the problem correctly. \item [--] \textit{Hallucinations of Element Connections:} Although Gemini 2.5 Pro has relatively strong vision capabilities, it may fail to correctly recognize element connections when a circuit diagram contains many components or when the connection relationships are complex.
 Such misinterpretations often result in incorrect solutions. \item [--] \textit{Hallucinations in Circuit Analysis:} In addition to recognition-related hallucinations, Gemini 2.5 Pro may also exhibit hallucinations during the reasoning process when solving problems.
 These reasoning errors can likewise lead to incorrect solutions. \end{itemize}

-The proposed methods for enhancing LLM performance in circuit analysis problem solving are motivated by our observations of the four types of hallucinations exhibited by Gemini 2.5 Pro.
+The proposed enhancement method for the LLM-based circuit solver is motivated by our observations of four types of hallucinations exhibited by Gemini 2.5 Pro.
 Specifically, \begin{itemize} \item [i)] Since incorrect recognition of source polarities accounts for 35.29\% of the incorrectly solved problems, we first enhance source polarity recognition by extracting inset source images with external computer vision tools and then using the local results to correct the global recognitions.
 We also design specific prompts to guide Gemini 2.5 Pro in identifying the directions of labeled currents.
 The methodological details are provided in Section \ref{S32}.

 \item [ii)] There is always a nonzero probability of hallucinations in the current state-of-the-art LLMs.
 Manually identifying hallucinations and verifying the correctness of LLM-generated solutions is labor-intensive.
 To automate this process, we construct a pipeline that leverages \texttt{ngspice} for independent verification.
 Problems with mismatched solutions are further processed and resolved, and, if mismatches persist, they are ultimately brought to human attention.
 Details of this pipeline are described in Section \ref{S33}.